CorridoniMatias/Comax_Roleplay_Mod/README.md

 Re-Revised by EasSide[-ZZ-]<br>
 Comax RolePlay Mod by Reloaded<br>

 Special thanks to Blodia for the Vehicle Mod!
+Please get the VehicleMod from the [sourcemod website](https://forums.alliedmods.net/showthread.php?t=135027).
+Since this is a RP Mod dependency you must get the config files and the mod for it to work.

 <strong>You are allowed to edit and redistribute this code but you must give credit.</strong>
 ```
 Note: There are some addons that are a bit buggy.